barlowhaydnb/SmokelessRuntimeEFIPatcher/README.md

  as we appended the 4 byte uint32_t of value 0;

- we want to replace thsi with the 1, the little endian version of a uint32_t is
+ we want to replace this with the 1, the little endian version of a uint32_t is

     01 00 00 00